Trade Secrets: How to Work With Epoxy in Cold Weather

 DEALING WITH CRYSTALLISATION

 Many of us have done it – left our epoxy somewhere expecting the temperature to stay up – and it has plunged, maybe with an unexpected frost.
-Epoxy resin that is allowed to freeze can form crystals and these can make the resin lumpy and difficult to pump.
+If the epoxy resin that is stored in the cold, crystals can form and these can make the resin lumpy and difficult to pump.
 They can also prevent a cure.
 Instead of coming out as a clear, amber-coloured fluid, the crystallised resin will appear milky white.
 The good news is that they are easy to reabsorb – you just need heat to melt the crystals.

 The crystals are hard to see in a tin.
 If you suspect it has been frozen at some stage, shine a torch in and see if you can spot any white lumps at the bottom.